codrina24/Ft_printf/README.md

-*This project has been created as part of the 42 curriculum by coholbur*
+*This project has been created as part of the 42 curriculum by coholbur*.

 # Ft_printf
 Simulates the behavior of the standard printf() function